MIR-MU/ntcir-math-density/README.md

                               [--plots PLOTS [PLOTS ...]] [--positions POSITIONS]
                               [--estimates ESTIMATES] [--num-workers NUM_WORKERS]

-    Use NTCIR-10 Math, NTCIR-11 Math-2, and NTCIR-12 MathIR datasets to compute
+    Use datasets, and judgements in NTCIR-11 Math-2, and NTCIR-12 MathIR XHTML5
-    density, and probability estimates.
+    format to compute density, and probability estimates.

     optional arguments:
     -h, --help            show this help message and exit --datasets DATASETS [DATASETS ...]
                             Paths to the directories containing the datasets.
-Each path must be prefixed with a unique single-letter label (e.g. "A=/some/path").
-Note that all the datasets must be in the NTCIR-11 Math-2, and NTCIR-12 MathIR format, even the NTCIR-10 Math dataset.
+Each path must be prefixed with a unique single-letter label followed by an equals sign (e.g. "A=/some/path").
     --ntcir-10-dataset NTCIR_10_DATASET
                             The single-letter label of the NTCIR-10 Math dataset converted to the NTCIR-11 Math-2, and the NTCIR-12